 - Keep yourself hydrated.

-For Kilimanjaro successful summit both physical and mental strength are the most important thing.
+For successful Mount Kilimanjaro Climbing both physical and mental strength are the most important thing.
 We hope our given Climb Kilimanjaro Guide as Kilimanjaro Success Rate given by us can help you for a successful climbing.